kugelrund/LiveSplit.StVoyEf/README.md

 Usage
 -----
-Move the events that you would like the autosplitter to split on into the left list.
-The events are sorted by the order in which they occure.
+Add the events that you would like the autosplitter to split on into the right list.
 If you don't know which mapname belongs to which level you can i.e. type "map borg1" into the console (default key to open the console is left to "1").
 A basic setup that splits on every bigger section would use these events:

   * Loaded 'borg1'
   * Loaded 'voy1'